 Organisational structure

-There are seven directors on the current Safe Ireland board.
-They provide vital expertise on:
+The Directors on the current Safe Ireland board provide vital expertise on:

 - Governance